friendly-bits/geoblocker-bash/README.md

 - All scripts (except -common) display "usage" when called with the "-h" option.
 You can find out about some additional options specific for each script by running it with that option.
 - Most scripts accept the "-d" option for debug (and pass it on to any other scripts they call)
 - The fetch script can be easily modified to get the lists from another source instead of RIPE, for example from ipdeny.com
-- If you remove your country's whitelist using the -manage script, you will probably get locked out of your remote server.
+- If you install the suite in whitelist mode and then remove your country's whitelist using the -manage script, you will probably get locked out of your remote server.
+If you only have one country in your whitelist, the -manage script will not allow you to remove it in order to prevent exactly this situation.
+But you can fool it by adding another country and then removing your own country.
+You may not get locked out while you're still connected to the server but once you disconnect, you may no longer be able to reconnect.